githubshrek/docs/at-a-glance.rst

 because this type of emulators can be written in any available programming language and can be run through console on servers without GUI.
 Headless emulators have both advantages and disadvantages.
 Advantages are simplicity, speed and ability to run it without the need of a real browser.
-But this type of browsers has one big disadvantage, they have no JS/AJAX support.
+But these type of browsers has one big disadvantage, they have no JS/AJAX support.
 So, you can't test your rich GUI web applications with headless browsers.